Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 Although Hendrick Motorsports understands that failures are an inevitable part of competitive racing, they are determined to learn from them: “We don’t make the same mistake twice,” says Jim Wall, director of engine engineering.

-To that end, Hendrick Motorsports utilizes Siemens PLM Software’s NX™ software for its product development needs.
-For computer-aided design (CAD) and computer-aided engineering (CAE), Hendrick Motorsports employs NX CAD, NX CAE and NX Nastran® software.
+To that end, Hendrick Motorsports utilizes Siemens Digital Industries Software’s NX™ software for its product development needs.
+For computer-aided design (CAD) and computer-aided engineering (CAE), Hendrick Motorsports employs NX CAD, NX CAE and Simcenter Nastran® software.
 The forensic analysis of failed parts is particularly important.
 The idea is to transform inevitable component failures into lessons learned and applied.